Orbi home mesh wifi system: Pros, cons and tips

 A router uses between 2 and 20 Watts per hour.

-No, the power consumption of a router it is very low so they don’t use much electricity.
+No, the power consumption of a router is very low so they don’t use much electricity.

-You can use the calculator from the ‘ Electricity cost calculator’ section to calculate the electricity usage and the electricity cost of a router.
+You can use the calculator from the ‘ Electricity cost calculator’ section to calculate a router’s electricity usage and cost.

-Not everybody it is familiar with terms like Watts, Kilowatts or Kilowatt hours so if you would like to learn more about them, have a look to this YouTube video that we have prepared about this topic.
+Not everybody is familiar with terms like Watts, Kilowatts, or Kilowatt hours, so if you would like to learn more about them, look at this YouTube video we have prepared about this topic.

-Energy conservation both benefit you and the environment
+Energy conservation for benefits both you and the environment.

-If we could reduce our routers electricity usage, even a very small amount, it would make a big impact on preserving our natural resources.
+If we could reduce our router’s electricity usage, even a very small amount, it would greatly impact preserving our natural resources.

-For example, if 9000 households would manage to save as little as 10 Watts per day (0,01 kWh) on the routers electricity usage, that would add to 32850 Kilowatt hour (kWh) saved per year.
+For example, if 9000 households save as little as 10 Watts per day (0,01 kWh) on the router’s electricity usage, that would add to 32850 Kilowatt hours (kWh) saved per year.

 9000 households x 0,01 kWh per day x 365 days per year